JorgeDuenasLerin/diccionario-espanol-txt/README.md

 Due to the lack of `palabras_todas.txt` file (creating it will last so many hours) the `spliter.sh` file will not work.
 So this script works with the `0_palabras_todas.txt` file.

-Go to the `diccionario-espanol-txt/src` folder and running the `starting_letter.sh` file will create the `diccionario-espanol-txt/starting_letter` folder with the words classified by the first letter.
+Inside the `diccionario-espanol-txt` folder and running the `starting_letter.sh` file will create the `starting_letter` folder with the words classified by the first letter.

 ```
-chmod +x starting_letter.sh
-./starting_letter.sh
+bash src/starting_letter.sh
 ```